Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Experiment

-Table \ref{tbl-model_perf} reports the summary statistics for the best three sets of parameters based on the median validation RMSE.
-The performance levels of these models were quite close, with all three able to explain more than 80 percent of the variation in prices.
-As a comparison, \textit{Woo et al. (2008)} and \textit{Ng et al. (2010)}, which represent recreations of the models in \cite{Woo200835} and \cite{Ng2010293}, respectively, were capable of explaining only 70 percent of the variation at most.\footnote{ To make the comparison meaningful, the recreations contained only features based on the characters on a plate.
-Extra features such as date and price level are examined in Part \ref{ensemble}. }
+The best model was able to explain more than 80 percent of the variation in prices when the data was randomly split.
+As a comparison, \textit{Woo et al. (2008)} and \textit{Ng et al. (2010)}, which represent recreations of the regression models in \citep{Woo200835} and \citep{Ng2010293}, respectively, were capable of explaining only 70 percent of the variation at most.\footnote{ To make the comparison meaningful, the recreations contained only features based on the characters on a plate. }

+The importance of having recurrent layers can be seen from the inferior performance of the fully-connected network (MLP) with the same embedded dimension, number of layers and neurons as the best RNN model.
+This model was only capable of explaining less than 66 percent of the variation in prices.

+In the interest of space, I include only two best-performing $n$-gram models based on median prices of neighbors.
+Both models were significantly inferior to RNN and hedonic regressions, being able to explain only 40 percent of the variation in prices.
+For unigram, the best validation performance was achieved when $k=10$.
+For $n>2$, models with unlimited features have very poor performance, as they generate a large number of features that rarely appear in the data.
+Restricting the number of features based on occurances and allowing a range of $n$ within a single model improve performance, but never surpassing the performance of the simple unigram.
+The performance of using median price and using mean price are very close, with a difference smaller than 0.05 in all cases.